Prior versions can be found here.

 This Addendum set forth eOriginal’s commitments for the protection of Customer Data. eOriginal will use commercially reasonable technical and organizational measures designed to protect against unlawful or unauthorized access, use, alteration, or disclosure of Customer Data on the Production Environment as more fully described in this Addendum.

 ISP. eOriginal has established a written eOriginal Information Security Program (“ISP”) that includes policies, procedures and controls governing the use, disclosure and processing of Customer Data.
 Customer is responsible for implementing proper access and use controls and configuring the Platform Services and Vault.
 It is Customer’s responsibility to determine the appropriate security, protection, deletion and retention settings applicable to Customer Data.
-The ISP is designed to be compliant with ISO 27001 standards, is reviewed under Service Organization Controls (“SOC”) 2 Type 2 standards. eOriginal will not modify the ISP in any manner that materially decreases the level of protection of Customer Data that is provided in the ISP or the Agreement as of the Order Start Date.
+The ISP is reviewed under Service Organization Controls (“SOC”) 2 Type 2 standards. eOriginal will not modify the ISP in any manner that materially decreases the level of protection of Customer Data that is provided in the ISP or the Agreement as of the Order Start Date.

 General System Security. eOriginal employs reasonable, industry standard techniques to ensure the security and privacy of Customer Data, including: (i) encryption for all transmissions dependent upon the user’s browser; (ii) automatic user session termination upon expiration of a time period established by eOriginal; (iii) assignment and selection of unique user names and passwords for restricted access to the Platform Services; (iv) redundant hardware firewalls for system network isolation from unauthorized requests; (v) isolation of the application data from the eOriginal’s application servers; and (vi) industry standard disaster recovery procedures and file security procedures, including active intrusion detection systems. eOriginal maintains access control processes and regularly reviews the access rights of authorized employees and Personnel.